NikhilMotagi/RockPapperScissor/README.md

 Playing Instruction :
 - When .exe is launched a new starts.
 - The game has 3 rounds bydefault.
 - There  are 3 options to choose from .
-Alongside user Computer also chooses it's option.
+Alongside User, Computer also chooses it's option.
 - Depending on selected options and real game rules ,either user get's one point or computer get's one point.
 - The points are displayed after each try.
 ![points](https://user-images.githubusercontent.com/108187933/177035112-8db8bf3e-b657-4880-a939-41fbcb654908.JPG)